National Taiwan University

-National Taiwan University (NTU; 國立臺灣大學) is a national public research university with its main campus in Taipei, Taiwan.
-Founded in 1928 during Japanese rule as Taihoku Imperial University (臺北帝國大學), the seventh of the Imperial Universities of the Empire of Japan, it is the oldest university in Taiwan and is supervised by the Ministry of Education.
+National Taiwan University (NTU; 國立臺灣大學 (Guólì Táiwān Dàxué)) is a national research university in Taipei, Taiwan.
+Founded in 1928 during Japanese rule as Taihoku Imperial University (臺北帝國大學), it was the seventh Imperial University of the Empire of Japan and is the oldest university in the country.

 The university has three major campuses in Taipei and operates satellite campuses across the country.
 It hosts over 200 degree programs and consists of 17 colleges, including the College of Medicine, and 61 departments, 152 affiliated research institutes, and more than 100 other national research centers, such as the National Taiwan University Hospital.
 Its financial endowment of NT$67.3 billion (US$2.24 billion) is the largest in the country and one of the largest in Asia.

 National Taiwan University has institutional affiliations with the Harvard–Yenching Institute, the Max Planck Society, the Institute for Advanced Study, and produces the Performance Ranking of Scientific Papers for World Universities.
 It publishes academic works through its university press, the National Taiwan University Press.
 In 2015, NTU formed a university system with the National Taiwan University of Science and Technology and National Taiwan Normal University.

 Notable graduates of the university include five presidents of the Republic of China, six vice-presidents of the Republic of China, more than 120 members of Academia Sinica, and 25 members of the U.S. National Academy of Sciences, in addition to Nobel Prize, (Note: Chemist Yuan T. Lee, a 1959 graduate of National Taiwan University, won the 1986 Nobel Prize in Chemistry with John C. Polanyi and Dudley R. Herschbach.)
 Turing Award, (Note: After graduating from NTU in 1967, Andrew Yao earned a Ph.D. in physics from Harvard University and a second doctorate from the University of Illinois at Urbana-Champaign.
 He was awarded the Turing Award in 2000 for contributions to computer science.) and Wolf Prize laureates.
 (Note: Botanist Shang Fa Yang graduated with his bachelor's degree and his master's degree from NTU In 1956 and 1958, respectively, and was awarded the 1991 Wolf Prize in Agriculture.
 Biochemist Chi-Huey Wong graduated from NTU with his bachelor's degree and master's degree in 1970 and 1977, respectively, and received the 2014 Wolf Prize in Chemistry.)
 It has also produced the heads of other major universities, such as the University of California, Berkeley, (Note: Alumnus Chang-Lin Tien, who earned his Bachelor of Science in mechanical engineering from NTU in 1955, served as the chancellor of the University of California, Berkeley, from 1990 to 1997.) and the University of California, Santa Barbara.
 (Note: Alumnus Henry T. Yang, who earned his Bachelor of Science in civil engineering from NTU in 1962, served as the chancellor of the University of California, Santa Barbara, from 1994 to 2025.)